-If a hacker gets into your email, they may have hit the jackpot.
+In other words, if a hacker gets into your email, they’ve hit the jackpot.
 It may seem like just a page in a Web browser or an app on your smartphone, but you need to surround it by the best defenses available.
 Regardless, people do a lot of stupid things with their email accounts that leave them vulnerable to fraud and identity theft.

-Let’s look at a few examples of common bad habits, along with some remedies to help you stay safer:
+Let’s look at a few examples of common bad habits, along with some remedies to help you stay safer.

-No one -- other than you -- should be able to access your account.
+No one — other than you — should be able to access your account.
 That means your password can’t be guessed, and you shouldn’t give it to anyone.
-The longer and more complex it is --- meaning it combines uppercase letters, lowercase letters, numbers, symbols, and words not in the dictionary --- the more secure it will be.
+The longer and more complex it is — meaning it combines uppercase letters, lowercase letters, numbers, symbols, and words not in the dictionary — the more secure it will be.
 Don’t use your email password anywhere else (duplicating passwords is generally a bad idea), and don’t save your login information on computers or mobile devices.

 Never send your Social Security number or any account information via email, even if you trust the recipient, because you become less secure as soon as you press send.
 On top of that, personal information shouldn’t be stored in your email account in the event it is compromised.
 If anything sensitive ends up in your inbox, delete it and empty the trash.